authgear/authgear-server/docs/specs/user-model.md

 - `kind`: The kind of the mapping, either `identity` or `custom_attributes`.
 - `name_pointer`: The JSON pointer to indicate which part of the claims is mapped to.
 - `value_pointer`: The JSON pointer to indicate which part of the source claims is mapped from.
-- `identity_id`: The identity claims to use as the source claims.

 > NOTE: In the initial design, we also have the kind `specified`, which simply means a provided value.
 > This was dropped because the similar effect can be achieved by storing a custom attribute and then use the kind `custom_attributes`.